atomisthq/docs/docs/authoring/container-skills.md

     ![Secrets](images/secret-map.png)

-    In this example, we've added the _Firebase token (prod)_ to our skill configuration.
-The token is accessible from the `FIREBASE_TOKEN` environment variable.
+    In this example, we've added the _ZenHub token_ secret to our skill configuration.
+The token is accessible as the value of the `ZENHUB_TOKEN` environment variable within the container.